 Are There Post-Credits Scenes?

-No, there are no post-credits or mid-credits scenes in The Shallows.
-Once the credits begin to roll, the film is officially over.
+No, The Shallows does not have any mid-credits or post-credits scenes.
+Once the credits begin to roll, the story is officially complete.

 Type of Movie